lardemua/ros_bridge/README.md

 - [x] Object Tracking using bounding box information from the CARLA objects and data storage in .JSON datasets.

-- [x] Point Cloud Filtering and Recording in .PCD format.
+- [x] Point Cloud Filtering, Recording in .PCD format and Visualizing using pcl_viewer command from pcl_tools package.

 - [ ] Object Tracking using Template Matching.